-For this, you may need to recruit the help of your parents.
-The ideas he is getting across are not extremely difficult, but the writing is at a very high level, and there is a certain amount of subtlety.
+For some of this reading, you may need to recruit the help of your parents.
+The ideas Auerbach is getting across are not extremely difficult, but the writing is at a very high level, and there is a certain amount of subtlety.

 Contents of this page © Copyright 2001, 2003, 2006, 2010 by Bruce A. McMenomy.